nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to find modules that starts with `Data`.
+1. User wants to find modules that starts with a keyword.
-2. User types in command `find Data`.
+2. User supplies the keyword and executes find modules command.
-3. A list of modules whose name starts with `Data` is populated.
+3. A list of modules relevant to the keyword is populated.

    Use case ends.

+- 2a.
+The keyword is in wrong format.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2b.
+The find command is invalid.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

 **Use case: Find lecture**

 **MSS**

-1. User wants to find lectures belonging to module `CS2040S` that starts with `Week`.
+1. User wants to find lectures in a module that starts with a keyword.
-2. User types in command `find Week /mod CS2040S`.
+2. User supplies the keyword and a module and executes find lecture command.
-3. A list of lectures whose name starts with `Week` is populated.
+3. A list of lectures in the specified module which are relevant to the keyword is populated.

    Use case ends.

+- 2a.
+The keyword is in wrong format.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2b.
+The module does not exists.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2c.
+The find command is invalid.

+  - 2c1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

 **Use case: Find video**

 **MSS**

-1. User wants to find videos belonging to lecture `Week 1` of module `CS2040S` that starts with `Vid`.
+1. User wants to find videos in a lecture belonging in a module that starts with a keyword.
-2. User types in command `find Vid /mod CS2040S /lec Week 1`.
+2. User supplies the keyword and a lecture and a module and executes find video command.
-3. A list of lectures whose name starts with `Vid` is populated.
+3. A list of videos in the specified lecture in the specified module which are relevant to the keyword is populated.

    Use case ends.

+- 2a.
+The keyword is in wrong format.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2b.
+The module does not exists.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2c.
+The lecture does not exists.

+  - 2c1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2d.
+The find command is invalid.

+  - 2d1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

 **Use case: Add a module**